cinra/rest-pageinfo-for-wp/plugins/rest-pageinfo-for-wp/readme.txt

 ## ABOUT

-This plug-in was developed for the purpose of improving the efficiency of component sorting by page type in SPA development on the frontend.
+"REST PAGEINFO FOR WP" was developed for the purpose of improving the efficiency of component sorting by page type in SPA development on the frontend.
 When this plugin is enabled, the page status is returned using the URI as a key.

 ## API